 - Aggregator platforms

 These apps don’t issue loans themselves.
 Instead, they compare offers from multiple lenders, help users choose the right product, and streamline the application.
+Some aggregator platforms also connect borrowers directly with private lenders, including through peer-to-peer (P2P) lending models, which allow individual investors to fund loans.
 Think of them as marketplaces for housing finance.
 They work best for users who want to explore options without committing to a single bank.

 Common Use Cases